 This reminded me of David O. Russell’s American Hustle, so a no-go for me straight off the bat-on.
 It’s something to do with the camerawork or heavy-handed period detail.

-Staged mockumentary-style (à la Drop Dead Gorgeous) I, Tonya follows 90s champ skater Tonya Harding’s (Margot Robbie) connection to the attack (orchestrated by her husband, Jeff Gillooly) on her rival Nancy Kerrigan.
+Staged mockumentary-style (à la Drop Dead Gorgeous) we follow 90s champ skater Tonya Harding’s (Margot Robbie) connection to an attack orchestrated by her husband, on her rival Nancy Kerrigan.

 Tonya’s traumatic childhood and abusive marriage are set to retro tunes.
+Mercifully, they stop short of adding a laugh track for when Tonya gets punched in the face.
 She’s playfully presented as a gutsy chick sticking it to the snooty skating authorities who never gave her a chance.
 An interesting take, challenged by some…!

 As stressful as Margot Robbie’s frizzball hairdo. 🐞🐞